ludiosarchive/Minerva/docs/Overview.rst

 Minerva does a lot of neat stuff you won't find in other Comet servers.

 *	Minerva can respond to TCP pressure using Twisted's producer/consumer system.
-	Applications can stream megabytes of frames to the peer while using little memory.
+	Applications can stream megabytes of strings to the peer while using little memory.
 	Responding to TCP pressure is useful, because it often absolves the client from having to send application-level "back off" and "ok, resume" messages.
 	See section `Producers/consumers`_.